cjhoon96/BAEKJOON/SAP Certi/Fiori 덤프 - 복사본.md

-## What is the purpose of the method hasOwnProperty?
-(Choose the correct answer).

-### It checks if the property is defined on the current object

-It checks whether the object has properties.

-It checks if the objects have their own and inherited properties.

-****

-:book: UX399 - Unit 3

-****

 ## Fiori Elements support write operations, if the backend service is written by CDS working with BOPF.
 (Choose the correct answer).

 ### True